Amazon Fire TV Stick Review 2021: Pricing, Models, and More

 If you want to go the manual button-mashing route, the Fire TV Stick remote—which looks suspiciously Apple-like—still gets the job done.
 The area inside the navigation wheel acts as the Select command; Back, Home Menu, Fast-Forward, Play/Pause, Rewind and Mute round out the buttons, along with a volume up/down rocker.
 It’s minimal but functional.

-There are two versions of the Fire TV Stick: the standard model that supports up to 1080p HD display, and the 10-bucks-pricier upgrade that can handle 4K and other deep-pixel formats.
+There are three versions of the Fire TV Stick: the cheap model with less remote functionality; the standard model that supports up to 1080p HD display; and the 10-bucks-pricier upgrade that can handle 4K and other deep-pixel formats.

-The specs are mostly the same for both models, but the 4K Fire TV Stick has a slightly bulkier build that will take up more real estate on the back of your TV (the included HDMI extender would definitely come in handy for this one).
+The specs are mostly the same for each model, but the 4K Fire TV Stick has a slightly bulkier build that will take up more real estate on the back of your TV (the included HDMI extender would definitely come in handy for this one).

 Amazon’s Prime Video service alone has hundreds of 4K TV shows and movies—so the extra $10 might be worth it.